Chunt0/GraphTheory/notes.md

 Problem 1: Shortest Path Problem

 Given a weighted graph, find the shrotest path of edges from node A to node Been

 Algorithms: Breadth First Search (unweight graphs), Dijkstra's Algo, Bellman Ford Floyd-Warshall, A*

 Problem 2: Connectivity

 Does there exist a path between node A and node Bellman Typical SOlution: Use union find data structure or any search algorithm

 Problem 3: Negative Cycles

 Does my weighted digraph have any negative cycles?
 If so, where?
 Algorithms: Bellman-Ford and Floyd-Warshall

 Problem 4: Strongly Connected Components

 Strongly Connected Components (SCCs) can be thought of as self-contained cycles within a directed graph where every vertex in a given cycle can reach every other vertex in the same cycle
 Algorithms: Tarjan's and Kosaraju's algorithm

 Problem 5: Traveling Salesman Problem

 Given a list of cities and the distance between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city.
 Algorithms: Held-Karp, branch and bound and many approximation algorithms

 NP-Hard

 Problem 6: Bridges

 A bridge/cut edge is any edge in a graph whose removal increase the number of connected compoenets

-    Bridges are important in agraph theory because they often hint at weak points, bottlenecks or vulnerabilities in a graph
+Bridges are important in agraph theory because they oft:wq en hint at weak points, bottlenecks or vulnerabilities in a graph

 Problem 7: Articulation Points

 Any node in a graph whose removal increase the number of connected components

 Good for same as above

 Problem 8: Minimum Spanning Tree